 We have historically paid semi-annual cash dividends on both our Class A Common Stock and Common Stock.
-In December 2012, we paid a special and extraordinary \$1.712 per share cash dividend on both classes of HECIO common stock as well as a regular \$.048 per share cash dividend that was accelerated from January 2013 in view of impending tax increases that took effect in calendar 2013.
-In July 2013, we paid our 70th consecutive semi-annual cash dividend since 1979.
-The cash dividend of \$.056 per share represented a 17% increase over the prior semi-annual per share amount of \$.048.
-On December 17, 2013, our Board of Directors declared a regular semi-annual cash dividend of \$.06 per share and a special and extraordinary cash dividend of \$.35 per share on both classes of HEICO common stock.
-The cash dividends will be paid in one payment totaling \$.41 per share on January 17, 2014 to shareholders of record as of January 3, 2014.
-The regular semi-annual cash dividend represents a 7% increase over the prior semi-annual per share amount of \$.056 (as adjusted for the 5-for-4 stock split distributed in October 2013).
+In January 2014, we paid a special and extraordinary cash dividend of \$.35 per share on both classes of our common stock as well as our regular semi-annual \$.06 per share cash dividend.
+Additionally, in July 2014 we paid our 72nd consecutive semi-annual cash dividend since 1979 at a rate of \$.06 per share.
 Our Board of Directors will continue to review our dividend policy and will regularly evaluate whether dividends should be paid in cash or stock, as well as what amounts should be paid.
 Our ability to pay dividends could be affected by future business performance, liquidity, capital needs, alternative investment opportunities and loan covenants under our revolving credit facility.